 Umbrella plant Schefflera can survive cold temperatures in USDA plant hardiness zone 11.
 A schefflera is a houseplant in climate zones 11 and lower.
 Glossy, dark green leaves spread forth from the plant’s crown.
 Schefflera can grow to a height of more than 2 feet and a width of the same amount.
 Take cuttings of your schefflera and root them to increase your plant population.

-- How To Prepare A Greenhouse Petunia For Planting?
-Ultimate Guide
+- How To Use A PH Meter For Soil?
+Comprehensive Guide

 A 4-inch pot should be filled with potting soil that drains effectively.
 You should have about a third of an inch of dirt showing above the rim of the container.

 Find a strong schefflera stem by inspecting the plant carefully.

 Remove a 6-inch section of the stem using a razor or sharp knife.
 Make a 45-degree angle with your cut.

 Take off all but the top four or five leaves on the stem.